pavelkomarov/pavelkomarov.github.io/_writing/cats.md

 April 28<sup>th</sup> 2020, Mount Pleasant UT, to domestic cats kept by farmers

 ##### Personality
 I’m the most handsome, king of the yard, and I’m confident about it.
 I’m plush, unassuming, peace-loving, and very physically talented.
 I’m shy but actually very interested in you.
 My favorite things are lounging in the grass, catching birds or rats, fishing discarded lint roller tape out of the garbage, and getting my butt rapidly lightly smacked and scratched.
 I was hit by a car crossing 12<sup>th</sup> the night of Sept 30<sup>th</sup>/Oct 1<sup>st</sup> 2025 and got a tail pull injury that paralyzed my tail, bladder, and anus.
-Thankfully my ability to pee and poop on my own later returned, but my tail is still not completely the same, so be gentle with my lower back for a while.
+Thankfully my ability to pee and poop on my own came back after two and a half weeks of getting held over the sink and squeezed, but my tail will probably never be the same, so be gentle with my lower back.
 When traveling I need to hunker in the back and not be disturbed.
 I don’t like being held in one place for more than a few seconds, even by people I trust, but sometimes I like being carried elsewhere.
 I love getting petted and brushed and might perch on your chest if you’re lying down.
 I jump away from Pumpkin and Miso when they're being annoying, even though I could beat them up easily.
 Wrestling the kitten can be fun for me occasionally.
 I run and hide from other animals until I get to know them.
 I’m egalitarian and forgiving.
 I’m reserved unless I’m on my own turf and feeling really relaxed.
 I'm quiet, but I do chatter and chirp when excited.

 ##### Name Variations
 - Fozzo -- when he’s extra handsome
 - Fozzball -- when he’s extra fuzzy
 - Foccini -- when he's Italian
+- Fozarelli -- when he's Italian

 ##### Vocal and Body Lanugauge
 - Craned neck, tail lateral -- interested, watchful, ready to dart
-- <div><s>Tail upswing -- happy to be noticed</s> Not currently possible due to injury.</div>
+- <div><s>Tail upswing -- happy to be noticed</s> No longer possible due to injury.</div>
 - Curling around your hand or foot and starting to lick you -- loving
 - Chattering -- excited, focused
 - Chirp -- happy